kchangRep/War-Card-Game---Deacom/README.md

 # War-Card-Game---Deacom
 Card.java and KevinChangWarGame.java contain the java files of my war program.
-Please download those two files along with the jar file into a folder.

-To run the program, a batch file is needed which I can't provide because downloaders cannot run it due to security reasons.
-Please create the batch file following these steps:
+To run the program, please follow these steps:
-  1. Open a text editor
-  2. Copy and past these 2 lines into a new file: java -jar KevinChangWarGame.jar

-      pause
-  3. Save the file as a .bat file in the folder with the 2 java files and the jar file
+  1. Download all the files into the same folder.
+  2. Rename "war.txt" to "war.bat"
-  4. Run the .bat file and the war program should execute
+  3. Double click war.bat to execute the war program